saeedya/monkit/terraform/README.md

         b.
 Push the application image into that registry
         c.
 Create a container of the application and publish its port

-        For deploy this you need some changes:

-        1- Copy "ssh.key" file from last terraform deploy into "terraform/docker" folder.
-        2- open providers.tf file and insert EC2 instance public-ip --> line 7
+        For deploy this you need little change: open providers.tf file and insert EC2 instance public-ip --> line 7

         Now execute below command:
             - terraform fmt